justinbc/help/getstarted/faq.md

 Bitcasa maintains a record of your files and folders that belong to you.
 When a change is made to your folders, including deletion of files or folders, we update your record and save the changes you made.
 To restore your files and folders, revert to a previous record by following these steps:

-1. Go to https://portal.bitcasa.com and sign in.
+1. Go to [https://portal.bitcasa.com](https://portal.bitcasa.com) and sign in.
-2. Click the Versions link on the top right.
+2. Click the *Versions* link on the top right.
 A calendar will appear.
 3. Select the date and time prior to deleting the file or folder.
-4. Select the folder you wish to restore and click the Share button.
+4. Select the folder you wish to restore and click the *Share* button.
-5. Click the Copy Link.
+5. Click the *Copy* link.
 6. Paste the link in a new tab or window.
-7. Click the Add to your Bitcasa Drive.
+7. Click *Add to your Bitcasa Drive*.

 Alternatively, you can perform the same steps as above, but instead of clicking Share, click Download to download the contents of that folder.
 However, this may take some time to download depending on the size of that folder.
 We recommend performing the steps above before downloading.